Payum/Payum/src/Payum/Core/Resources/docs/develop-gateway-with-payum.md

-# Develop payment gateway with payum
+# Develop a custom Payum gateway.

 This chapter could be useful for a developer who wants to create a gateway on top of payum.
 Here we would briefly describe general approaches, and things you should start from.
 Let's assume you want to implement the most common task: purchase a product and get payment status.
-For this you would send a request to a payment gateway using username and password provided.
+For this you would send a request to a gateway using username and password provided.

 _**Note**: Before you start we would suggest to read [the architecture](the-architecture.md) chapter._